Executive Summary: E-2 Visa Timeline

 • Client gathers and provides supporting documentation, typically over a 1 to 2 week period

 Every significant transfer should be documented to demonstrate a clean path from lawful origin to business investment.
-Preparing this documentation early prevents delays later in the application process.
+In our experience, applicants who prepare this documentation early — rather than treating it as an afterthought once the business plan is complete — recover several weeks of timeline that would otherwise be lost to follow-up questions later in the application process.

 3. Corporate Documentation Timeline